-As it turns out, breathability and water-resistance are quite interconnected when it comes to hiking footwear.
+As it turns out, breathability and water resistance are quite interconnected when it comes to hiking footwear.

 As far as we’re concerned, the only individuals who genuinely need a waterproof hiking boot or shoe are thru-hikers who often go on long-distance adventures in cold weather.
 For all others, our advice is to simply get wet instead of trying to keep the water out.
 (My exception to this, there is always one, is boggy ground)